kgisl/pythonFDP/notes/InsertSortTDD.md

 ## 0 Create a sorted list containing numbers from 0 to 6.
  - Draw a representation diagram of the list, indicating values and indexes corresponding to the values
  - Take the 3rd element and the last element and multiply them.
-Write code that does this.
+Write code that does this and prints the actual value of the multiplication.

 ## 1 Insert the `element  3.5` into the sorted list at index 4
  - Draw a representation diagram of the list, indicating values and indexes corresponding to the values